 The end result was that only laws attempting to enforce criminal penalties on a driver for refusing a blood test are unconstitutional.
 And even then, law enforcement still has the option to seek a search warrant for a blood test from a judge.

-With more than 20 years of combined legal experience, the Oklahoma DUI defense attorneys at the Worden Law Firm have a proven track record of getting positive results for their clients.
-The Worden Law Firm is committed to developing the strongest defense possible for their clients and offers a dedicated in-house investigator to ensure no stone is left unturned.
+With more than 20 years of combined legal experience, the Oklahoma DUI defense attorneys at Worden & Carbitcher have a proven track record of getting positive results for their clients.
+Our firm is committed to developing the strongest defense possible for its clients and offers a dedicated in-house investigator to ensure no stone is left unturned.

-The Worden Law Firm is a boutique firm that maintains a personal relationship with all of their clients.
-If you have been charged with a DUI in Oklahoma, contact the experienced defense attorneys at the Worden law Firm today to schedule your free consultation.
+If you have been charged with a DUI in Oklahoma, contact the experienced defense attorneys at Worden & Carbitcher today to schedule your free consultation.